microsoft/ApplicationInsights-Kubernetes/examples/WebAPI.Net6/Readme.md

 1. Remove the running container

     ```shell
-    docker container rm test-ai-k8s-minimal-api -f
+    docker container rm $testAppName -f
     ```

 1. Tag and push the image

     ```shell
-    docker tag ai-k8s-minimal-api:latest registry_account/ai-k8s-minimal-api:latest
+    docker tag "$imageName`:$imageVersion" "$imageRegistryAccount/$imageName`:$imageVersion"
-    docker push registry_account/ai-k8s-minimal-api:latest
+    docker push "$imageRegistryAccount/$imageName`:$imageVersion"
     ```

 ## Deploy to Kubernetes Cluster

 Now that the image is in the container registry, it is time to deploy it to Kubernetes.

-1. Deploy to dedicated namespace
+1. Deploy to a dedicated namespace

-    You could use default namespace, but it is recommended to put the test application in a dedicated namespace, for example 'ai-k8s-demo'.
+    You could use default namespace, but it is recommended to put the test application in a dedicated one, for example 'ai-k8s-demo'.
 To deploy a namespace, use content in [k8s-namespace.yaml](../k8s-namespace.yaml):

     ```shell
-    kubectl create -f ..\k8s-namespace.yaml
+    kubectl create -f ..\k8s-namespace.yaml # tweak the path accordingly
     ```

 1. Setup proper role binding for RBAC enabled clusters

     If you have RBAC enabled for your cluster, permissions need to be granted to the service account to access the cluster info for telemetries.
 Refer to [Configure RBAC permissions](../../docs/configure-rbac-permissions.md) for details.

-    For example, deploy a role assignment in namespace of `ai-k8s-demo` by calling:
+    For example, deploy a role assignment in namespace of `ai-k8s-demo` by using [sa-role.yaml](../../docs/sa-role.yaml):

     ```shell
-    kubectl create -f ..\..\docs\sa-role.yaml
+    kubectl create -f ..\..\docs\sa-role.yaml # tweak the path accordingly
     ```

+    _Notes: Check the namespace for the service account in the yaml file._

 1. Deploy the application